SPH-CAP:

 What to Expect

-SPH-CAP will be rolled out in phases, focusing on collective planning, implementing targeted actions, evaluating progress, and fostering knowledge mobilization.
+SPH-CAP will focus on collaborative action planning, action implementation, monitoring progress, and fostering knowledge mobilization.

-Health partners from diverse sectors, including health authorities, academic and research institutions, Indigenous organizations, and community-based groups are invited to participate.
+Population and public health partners from diverse sectors, including community-based organizations, academic and research institutions, Indigenous organizations, health authorities, and other sector partners, are invited to participate.

-Partners will have opportunities to participate in virtual and in-person discussions, contribute to action planning, network with other community organizations, and access resources to support their work.
-Honoraria are available to support participation in the action planning process.
+Partners will have opportunities to participate in virtual meetings, attend capacity-building sessions, contribute to action planning, and network with other community organizations.
+Honoraria are available to support participation.

 Some key activities include: